3w3r/Patchwork/Docs/index.md

 3. **All tables should be exposed as a REST endpoint.** Patchwork assumes that all tables in your database should be exposed as their own API endpoint.
 If there are tables in your database that should **not** be available via a REST endpoint then you will need to explicitly state to omit them in the application startup code.
 4. **You will need to create your own security handler.** Patchwork makes the assumption that no tables should be available to query or edit for any user or client.
 You must create a security handler class implementing `IPatchworkSecurityHandler` to tell the Patchwork toolkit which users or clients are authorized to access the tables and API endpoints.
 If the security handler does not say that the client/user has permission it is assumed they do not and they should get an `HTTP 403: Access Denied` message.
 5. **URLs to access database objects are automatic based on the table schema and name.** Patchwork automatically builds the URL to access each database table from the table's schema and name.
 For example, if a table called `goats` is in the schema called `animals` then the URL to access that table will be `https://{server}/animals/goats`.
 Likewise, a table called `products` in the default schema would be accessed via `https://{server}/dbo/products`.
 Patchwork will make no attempt to change plurality, casing or formatting of names; if it is singular snake case in your database then it will be singular snake case in the response JSON.
-6. **Every table will have the GGPPPPD.** Patchwork automatically creates a set of API methods for each table mapping to the standard HTTP methods as follows:
+6. **Every table will have the GGPPPPDO.** Patchwork automatically creates a set of API methods for each table mapping to the standard HTTP methods as follows:
    1. **GET**: Get can also be used to search for records in the database by targeting the table name without a primary key value.
 In this case, there are query string parameters to control filtering, column selection, sorting, and paging.
    2. **GET**: Get is used to retrieve a single record by appending the primary key value to the URL.
    3. **POST**: Post is used to create a new database record.